BCCH-MRI-Research-Facility/Rodriguez-EEG-fMRI-data-cleaning/README.md

 # Rodriguez-EEG-fMRI-data-cleaning

-Reversed engineered code from Rodriguez (2016) for removal of QRS signals from EEG-fMRI data when the ECG fails to give a good signal.
+Reversed engineered code from Rodriguez (2016) for removal of the ballistocardiogram artifacts from EEG-fMRI data when the ECG fails to give a good signal.
 Cameron's dissertation is included in this repository for transparency's sake.

 If you use this code, please cite: